panva/node-oidc-provider/docs/configuration.md

 ```

 **`#provider.interactionResult`**
-Unlike `#provider.interactionFinished` redirect uri is returned instead of immediate http redirect.
+Unlike `#provider.interactionFinished` authorization request resume uri is returned instead of
-It should be used when custom response handling is needed e.g. making AJAX login where redirect uri
+immediate http redirect.
+It should be used when custom response handling is needed e.g. making AJAX
-is expected to be available in the response.
+login where redirect information is expected to be available in the response.

 ```js
 // with express